 1. Crossdressing and pornography both can easily become sexual addictions that are very hard to break.
 This is obvious concerning pornography.
 Concerning crossdressing, we feel a strong “need” to keep giving in to it to the point that almost all crossdressers report that crossdressing is something they cannot live without.
 It sexually excites us before or during masturbation.
 Sometimes we do it for sexual pleasure without masturbation happening.
-(Sometimes it’s not done for conscious sexual pleasure but still the crossdresser feels that he cannot live without it).
-The addictions become so consuming that we waste hours of our lives every day.
-They are harmful compulsions that cause us to take risks jeopardizing relationships or jobs. .
+Sometimes it’s done for the autogynephilic euphoria from feeling feminine and enjoying being with the feminine self.
+The sexual and emotional dopamine hits create addictions that become consuming.
+These are addictions that can waste hours of our lives every day.
+They are harmful compulsions that cause us to take risks that jeopardize relationships or jobs. .

 “Dr. Jeffrey Satinover writes that “modern science allows us to understand that the underlying nature of an addiction to pornography is chemically nearly identical to a heroin addiction.”
 When we return to porn again and again these pleasure chemicals in our brains pave a neuro-pathway that make us more and more dependent on the sexual stimulus.”
 (Source here).
 I would argue that crossdressing for sexual or emotional arousal does the same thing.
-I obviously have not done clinical research, but in both cases addiction is formed as the brain gets used to certain feelings and neurotransmitters that are experienced during the activity.
+In both cases addiction is formed as the brain gets used to certain feelings and neurotransmitters that are experienced during the activity.

-3. Pornography and crossdressing can both lead to other sexual fetishes/perversions.
-For guys I have counseled who were addicted to pornography, they were led into other places.
-Eventually they were being turned on by watching women having sex with other women, and being turned on to sadism and masochism in their pornography and sexual fantasies.
+3. Pornography and crossdressing can both lead to other sexual fetishes or paraphilias.
+For guys I have counseled who were addicted to regular pornography, they were led into other places.
+Eventually they were being turned on by watching women having sex with other women, and being turned on by sadism and masochism in their pornography.
 The more they gave into their addictions, the more newness and depravity they craved.
-The same was true for me when I was addicted to crossdressing.
-The more I crossdressed or read crossdressing fiction, the more I was turned on by strange new things.
-I was eventually turned on by pictures of men crossdressed, crossdressing stories with homosexual elements, crossdressing stories with forced submission elements, and a host of other strange things that I am not proud of.
+The same is true for those addicted to crossdressing.
+The more you crossdress or read crossdressing fiction, the more you may be turned on by strange new things.
+You may eventually be turned on by pictures of men crossdressed, crossdressing stories with homosexual elements, crossdressing stories with forced submission elements, humiliation, rape, incest, or a host of other things.

 Pornography has four stages following initial exposure.
 It starts with addiction – the desire and need to keep coming back to the pornographic images.
 This is followed by escalation – the need for more explicit, rougher, and more deviant images for the same sexual effect.
 And then desensitization – the material once viewed as really shocking or sinful or taboo is now seen as acceptable or commonplace.
 Last is acting out – which is the tendency to begin to perform the behaviors viewed whether exhibitionism, sadistic/masochistic sex, group sex, rape, or sex with minor children.
-In my own life, I have clearly seen this progression with my crossdressing addiction and based on the erotic fiction I’ve read, and real-life stories of crossdressers I’ve read, most others are just like me.
+I have seen this progression countless times in men we have counseled in this ministry.

-5. Pornography and crossdressing both have the same emotional aftermath.
-When one struggles for a while with pornography or crossdressing, eventually one will come a point of deep shame and guilt.
+4. Pornography and crossdressing can have the same emotional aftermath.
+Though there are people who engage in these activities regularly with no sense of guilt, it is very often that a person will come to a point of deep shame and guilt.
 This is followed often by a purge of clothing for crossdressers, or a removal of the internet or computer, or getting an internet filter, for those who struggle with pornography.
 In both cases, it is important for the person struggling to find forgiveness in Christ.
-It’s amazing to me that crossdressers argue that this guilt should be suppressed, that it is unhealthy.
-Can we imagine saying that to a porn addict?
-Guilt and shame are there to tell you that you are doing something wrong and unhealthy.
+Jesus is the only one who can deal with both our guilt and our shame.

-6. Pornography and crossdressing both have the strong chance of destroying one’s marriage.
+5. Pornography and crossdressing both have a strong likelihood of damaging or destroying one’s marriage.
 Some wives will silently allow the husband to remain in sin, as long as she doesn’t have to see it or hear about it.
 Other wives will not tolerate it.
-Even in the cases where the marriage is not destroyed, pornography and crossdressing can both alienate the husband from his wife.
-Both will probably eventually consume the husband to the point that he barely desires his wife or barely spends any sexual time with her.
+Even in the cases where the marriage is not destroyed, pornography and crossdressing can both alienate the two spouses from each other.
+Both addictions can eventually consume the husband to the point that he barely desires his wife or barely spends any sexual time with her.
 From what I have heard and seen in marriages throughout my ministry, I would say the final results of both pornography and crossdressing are absolutely horrific to spouses.
-The stories I’ve heard are so very painful.
-In the case of pornography, the final stage of acting out in real-life whether through adultery or prostitution or rape will absolutely devastate a wife and most likely end the marriage.
-In the case of crossdressing, the final stage of acting out will involve wanting the wife to see and tolerate and take part in the crossdressing, or wanting the wife to bear public shame in the husband publicly crossdressing, or the very worst, the husband wanting to live part-time or full-time as a woman and expecting this to somehow be okay with the wife!
+The stories I’ve heard are incredibly painful.
+In the case of pornography, losing the ability to be intimate with the wife is depressing and causes hopelessness.
+And in the cases of husbands acting out in real-life through adultery or prostitution or rape, wives are utterly devastated by the betrayal and broken trust.
+In the case of crossdressing, the final stage of acting out can involve wanting the wife to see and tolerate and take part in the crossdressing, or wanting the wife to bear public shame in the husband publicly crossdressing, or transitioning to live as a woman.
+When husbands pressure their wives to accept this and shame them for not being still attracted to them as false women, it is despicable.
 The husbands don’t want to give up crossdressing, but somehow demand that their wives change in their sexual orientations.
-The result can only be the husband leaving the marriage to be free to pursue his sin, the wife leaving the unfaithful husband, or the wife accommodating the husband and living in a really messed up unhealthy relationship.
+The possible results are few; it can be the husband leaving the marriage to be free to pursue his sin, the wife leaving the unfaithful husband, or the wife accommodating the husband and living in a really messed up unhealthy miserable relationship.
+Of course people we will want to point to the rare exceptions where wives testify that they enjoy the crossdressing.
+In my experience these are rare cases, and often the enjoyment is only at the beginning until the wife finally realizes that autogynephilia is not just a “fun thing” but something all consuming for the husband.
+For more on how wives feel see this post.

 Even in the cases where the husband is fighting his crossdressing problem or pornography problem, the marriage can undergo a lot of stress because of the complications it causes.
 Even if the crossdressing or pornography is a thing of the past, it can still cause problems in the marriage bed.
 The husband with a history of pornography addiction might have unrealistic notions of the female body and may have trouble being turned on by his wife.
 The husband with a crossdressing past may be so consumed with female clothing that he can’t have sex with his wife without thinking of crossdressing fantasies or without his focus being solely on his wife’s clothing and accoutrements.
-His wife’s naked body might not be pleasurable enough for him, and he might long instead to see her painted nails or high heels.
+This can be overcome, but it is difficult.

-8. Both pornography and crossdressing can lead to harmful sex role stereotyping.
+6. Both pornography and crossdressing can lead to harmful sex role stereotyping.
 This is how women should act and be, and this is how men should act and be.
 Pornography has been linked to problems like rape, sexual aggressiveness, and violence.
-Crossdressing seems often to be linked with very rigid and unhelpful gender stereotypes, such as that being a woman means being extremely passive, quiet, sensitive, emotional, free, spontaneous, etc. etc. etc., and being a man means being the direct opposite – being very strong, stoic, rigid, forceful, etc. The truth is that many of these are just stereotypes.
+Crossdressing seems often to be linked with very rigid and unhelpful gender stereotypes, such as that being a woman means being extremely passive, quiet, sensitive, emotional, free, spontaneous, no sense of responsibility, etc. etc. etc., and being a man means being the direct opposite – being very strong, stoic, rigid, forceful, etc. The truth is that many of these are just stereotypes.
 We have limited men from being fully human and limited women from being fully human by forcing them into these rigid gender stereotypes.
 In transgender fiction, crossdressing is intimately connected to cleaning the house and dressing up like a maid.
 Crossdressing is linked to being treated like a bimbo or dumb blond (it’s a whole category of stories).
+When you see how both pornography and autogynephilic crossdressing content both cast women as bimbos, you realize that these things are really not so different.
+It’s just that pornography is directed outwardly at external women, and autogynephilia is autosexuality looking inward, at imagining oneself as a woman.
+See this post for more on that.

-10. Both pornography and crossdressing are used as escapes from reality because of stress or anxiety.
+7. Both pornography and crossdressing are used as escapes from reality because of stress or anxiety.
+Sometimes it’s done for emotional comfort.
 While providing temporary relief from the pressures of masculinity or life in general, they both don’t solve the problems causing the anxiety or stress.
 In my ministry to others, I have seen that both crossdressing and pornography have only served to increase stress rather than alleviate it.
 The escape from reality takes the place of pondering one’s feelings and life situation, and dealing with the problems or making changes.
+Using crossdressing or transgender online content for stress relief may relieve work for a moment, but it is a coping mechanism, and an unhealthy one.
+As it gives some temporary relief, it creates new problems, much like an alcohol addiction.
+The shame and guilt cause you regret and pain, and you look for something to soothe that pain.
+You go back to the crossdressing again for the temporary pleasure and comfort it seems to provide.
+That in turn makes you feel shame and guilt again.
+And this cycle continues all while you are not truly dealing with the real problems causing stress in your life, but only giving yourself temporary dopamine hits to ignore your problems.

-12. Both pornography and crossdressing are perceived to be harmless by those who do it, but both are harmful to oneself, and to one’s relationship with God, and often to other people.
-They are both sinful and destructive.
+9. Both pornography and crossdressing are often perceived to be harmless by those who do them, but both are harmful to oneself, and to one’s relationship with God, and often to other people.
+They are both sinful.
 Why?
-Because they are both deceptions.
-They are both outside the sexual boundaries that God has set for us within marriage.
+They are both outside the sexual boundaries that God has set for us within marriage, and therefore constitute sexual immorality.
 They both involve lusting after someone besides our spouse, whether it be a woman online, or a false woman of our own creation.
 Both activities are sinful, and we need to seek forgiveness through Christ, and we need to vigorously fight against these sins in our Christian lives.

-13. Watching pornography or engaging in crossdressing both have the potential to disconnect us from real relationships.
+10. Watching pornography or engaging in crossdressing both have the potential to disconnect us from real relationships.
 They both detach real emotional involvement from sexual experience.
-Addicts will often turn down spending time with others in order to spend time with their addiction.
+Instead of a back and forth vibrant relationship between two people, one is electronic lust after an image, and the other is lust after the disguised self.
+Furthermore, addicts will often turn down spending time with others in order to spend time with their addiction.

-14. Pornography and crossdressing involve the same sorts of treatment to fight the addiction.
-Both can be helped by accountability partners, prayer, recovery groups, removing of temptations and triggers, understanding oneself and why one desires the temptation, finding joy and meaning in other healthy ways, rewards/punishments, feeling loved and forgiven by God, etc.
+11. Pornography and crossdressing involve the same sorts of treatment to fight the addiction.
+Both can be helped by true repentance, accountability partners, prayer, recovery groups, removing of temptations and triggers, commitment to the truth and confession of sin, understanding oneself and why one desires the temptation, finding joy and meaning in other healthy ways, rewards/punishments, and feeling loved and forgiven by God.
+Most importantly one needs to know who he truly is as someone made in the image of God, know how he has sinned and fallen from that image, and how the only way we can redeemed from our brokenness and sin is through the savior Jesus Christ.
+It is knowing Christ and his grace that transforms us into New Creations.

 Hello.
 I am seeking counsel in this regard and would like to know where I can access or what resources you can refer me to in order for me to put more attention to this.
 Please reach back out.
 The article was scary, and completely spot on.